How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 The average effort decreased for all languages, except for Java and PHP.
-Considering the Bonferroni corrected $\alpha$-value of 0.008, the $H_0$ hypothesis is not rejected for any of the programming language samples.
+For PHP this may be explained by the fact that we have only 3 projects.
+Despite this, considering the Bonferroni corrected $\alpha$-value of 0.008, the $H_0$ hypothesis is not rejected for any of the programming language samples.
 Thus, the p-values suggest that the differences in the samples are not statistically significant.

-Aiming at further understanding these results, we qualitatively investigated some of the Java and PHP projects, since for these programming languages, the results were different than for the overall analysis (i.e., the average effort per merge has increased instead of decreased).
+Aiming at further understanding the results, we qualitatively investigated the relevant cases with average merge effort variation when comparing the periods before and after the adoption of feature toggles frameworks.

+To give an overall idea of how the average merge effort varied across the projects, in 51\% (80/158) of the cases it decreased after the adoption of a FT framework.
+Among these, 80\% (34/80) went from an average merge effort greater than zero to an average merge effort of zero.
+In 30\% (48/158) of the projects, the average merge effort has increased, while it stayed the same in 19\% (30/158) of them.

+In two Mozilla Python projects (\textit{mozilla/zamboni} and \textit{mozilla/addons-server}), the average merge effort has increased by more than 100,000\%.
+This big increase, however, is due to the average merge effort before the adoption of FT being very low, with around 0.004 in both projects, increasing to 5.41 and 4.46, respectively, after the adoption of FT.
+It can be noted that both projects have a similar history before the adoption of FT.
+They both have 5,027 commits without FT and around 230 branch merges.
+This did change later, with the \textit{mozilla/addons-server} project achieving a bigger activity in both commits and merges than \textit{mozilla/zamboni}.
+Despite this, the high difference between the before and after FT average merge effort might be explained by the fact that in both projects around 90\% of the merges happened before the adoption of FT.